mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 .. image:: ../_static/symbology/047.png

-Your rural layer should now have a texture like on this map:
+Your rural layer should now have a texture like the one on this map:

 .. image:: ../_static/symbology/048.png